-‘Dealing with Dyslexia’ is a new project; I aim to produce six or more videos and a short book trying to help parents who are struggling to deal with reading problems or dyslexia.
+“Dealing with Dyslexia – the Parents’ Guide” is a new project; I have produced four short videos and some detailed notes trying to help parents who are struggling to deal with their childrens’ reading problems which may or may not be dyslexia.

 This is the second of the videos and it deals with children of about 6, 7 and 8 by which time you, as a concerned adult or parent, need to try to work out if the child is getting a grip on the reading process; this is the stage at which to try to establish if your child is really dyslexic or just a slow learner.
 Whichever is the case, you as a parent need to be as supportive and patient as possible, while also educating yourself about dyslexia and the problems your child will face.